Lio Rush

 Lionel Gerard Green (born November 11, 1994), better known by the ring name Lio Rush, is an American professional wrestler and rapper.
-He is signed to All Elite Wrestling (AEW), where he is one-half of CRU with Action Andretti.
-He also performs in its sister promotion Ring of Honor (ROH), and makes sporadic appearances for New Japan Pro-Wrestling (NJPW).
-He has also performed for Major League Wrestling (MLW), and Impact Wrestling, where he was a former Impact X Division Champion and former MLW World Middleweight Champion, as well as for Lucha Libre AAA Worldwide (AAA), where he performed as Aracno.
+He is signed to All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH), where he is a former ROH World Television Champion.
+He also makes sporadic appearances for the independent circuit.

-Rush additionally worked for WWE, where he was the youngest NXT Cruiserweight Champion, served as the manager of Bobby Lashley, and was the winner of the 2018 WWE United Kingdom Championship Invitational.
-He is also known for his time in Ring of Honor (ROH), where he won the 2016 Top Prospect Tournament, and in Combat Zone Wrestling (CZW), where he won the CZW World Heavyweight Championship once and the CZW Wired Championship twice.
+He is also known for his time in New Japan Pro-Wrestling (NJPW) and WWE, where he was the youngest NXT Cruiserweight Champion, served as the manager of Bobby Lashley, and was the winner of the 2018 WWE United Kingdom Championship Invitational..
+He has also previously performed for Major League Wrestling (MLW), and Impact Wrestling, where he was a former Impact X Division Champion, and former MLW World Middleweight Champion, as well as for Lucha Libre AAA Worldwide (AAA), where he previously performed as Aracno, Ring of Honor (ROH), where he won the 2016 Top Prospect Tournament, and in Combat Zone Wrestling (CZW), where he won the CZW World Heavyweight Championship once and the CZW Wired Championship twice.